acsoto/BUAA-Compiler/README.md

 #### Error d and e

-To check if the function parameters are matched, I set an array for every function.
+To check if the function parameters are matched, an array is set for each function.

 ```java
 public class Function {